Aftermath of the 2011 Tōhoku earthquake and tsunami: National Diet Library

 Efforts by the National Diet Library were deployed toward the preservation of archival material related to the Great East Japan Earthquake.
-In 10 May 2011, a panel of experts published its Seven Principles for the Reconstruction Framework, with the first principle pressing the need to construct permanent memory of the natural disaster.
+On 10 May 2011, a panel of experts published its Seven Principles for the Reconstruction Framework, with the first principle pressing the need to construct permanent memory of the natural disaster.
 In response, many municipal government put in place disaster archives.
 In July 2011, the Japanese government published its Basic Guidelines for Reconstruction in Response to the Great East Japan Earthquake and made a commitment in providing full access to its collected disaster records.

 This commitment led to the creation of the National Diet Library Great East Japan Archives, otherwise known as HINAGIKU, in March 2013.
 The database is the main repository for archival material related to the 2011 disasters and is also a hub for disaster records collected by various other municipalities and for records relating to other Japanese natural disasters.
 It provides access to more than 3,7 million records related to earthquakes and other natural disasters in Japan (notably the Kumamoto Earthquake).
 The records consist of reports, photographs, scientific papers, and many others.

 However, the content hosted by HINAGIKU might partly be in jeopardy.
 Indeed, considering the fact that many of the disaster archives that were built during the early months succeeding May 2011 entirely depended on temporary funds, many of those archives might close someday.
 This would mean that disaster records would have to be taken in charge by the National Diet Library or another archival repository in order to keep them available; however it is unsure how this would be done at the moment.
 Another pressing issue is metadata harmonization, whereas not all archival repositories curate their disaster records with the same standards.
 This might hinder findings in HINAGIKU.